State profile · AL · CMS + NAIC

 The verdict

-Marketplace insurers in Alabama deny 35.5% of claims — above the 21% national average, the 1st-highest of 31 states, and drivers pay an average $1081 a year for auto cover, less than the $1191 national average.
+Marketplace insurers in Alabama deny 22.1% of claims - near the 20% national average, the 9th-highest of 30 states, and drivers pay an average $1081 a year for auto cover, less than the $1191 national average (the 31st-most-expensive of 51 states).

 avg claims denied